MSIA/AVC_BinqiShen_project/README.md

 After done with the above, press `esc`, type `wq`, and press `return` on your keyboard to save the changes.

-Type the following commend in your terminal to update the .mysqlconfig file: `source .mysqlconfig`
+Type the following command in your terminal to update the .mysqlconfig file: `source .mysqlconfig`

 #### Create the Database on RDS

-To create the database on RDS, run the following commend in your terminal:
+To create the database on RDS, run the following command in your terminal:

 ```
 docker run -it \